Director Dealings

 Why are Director Dealings important?

 Conversely, a director selling shares in their business is rarely seen as a vote of no confidence.
 After all, it doesn’t look great for a director to sell shares if they feel the share price has gone as high as it will go or if there is a bad piece of news around the corner.
-Selling shares is often done as a form of remuneration or bonus where a director has achieved their targets, gets to buy shares at a discounted rate and then sell them at the current market rate.
+Selling shares is often done as a form of remuneration or bonus where a director has achieved their targets.
+They get to buy shares at a discounted rate and then sell them at the current market rate.
 Look closely for the reasons associated with the sale before jumping to any conclusions.